Denis Healey: Public image

 Healey's notably bushy eyebrows and piercing wit earned him a favourable reputation with the public.
 When the media were not present, his humour was equally caustic but more risqué.
 The popular impressionist Mike Yarwood coined the catchphrase "Silly Billy", and incorporated it into his shows as a supposed "Healey-ism".
 Healey had never said it until that point, but he adopted it and used it frequently.
 Healey's direct speech made enemies.
 "At a meeting of the PLP I accused Ian Mikardo of being 'out of his tiny Chinese mind' – a phrase of the comedienne Hermione Gingold, with which I thought everyone was familiar.
 On the contrary, when it leaked to the press, the Chinese Embassy took it as an insult to the People's Republic."
 The controversy may have contributed to a poor performance when he fought for the Labour leadership following Harold Wilson's resignation.

-His long-serving deputy at the Treasury, Joel Barnett, in response to a remark by a third party that "Denis Healey would sell his own grandmother", quipped, "No, he would get me to do it for him".
+Healey's long-serving deputy at the Treasury, Joel Barnett, in response to a remark by a third party that "Denis Healey would sell his own grandmother", quipped, "No, he would get me to do it for him".
 On 14 June 1978, Healey likened being attacked by the mild-mannered Sir Geoffrey Howe in the House of Commons to being "savaged by a dead sheep".
 Nevertheless, Howe appeared and paid warm tribute when Healey was featured on This Is Your Life in 1989.
 The two remained friends for many years, and Howe died only six days after Healey.

 Personal life and death

 Healey married Edna May Edmunds on 21 December 1945, the two having met at Oxford University before the war.
 The couple had three children, one of whom is the broadcaster and writer Tim Healey.
 Edna Healey died on 21 July 2010, aged 92.
 They were married for almost 65 years and lived in Alfriston, East Sussex.
 In 1987, Edna underwent an operation at a private hospital – this event drawing media attention as being seemingly at odds with Healey's pro-NHS beliefs.
-Challenged on the apparent inconsistency by the presenter Anne Diamond on TV-am, Healey became critical and ended the interview.
-He then jabbed journalist Adam Boulton.
+Challenged on the apparent inconsistency by the presenter Anne Diamond on TV-am, Healey refused to comment and ended the interview.
+He then hit journalist Adam Boulton with a jab.

 Healey was an amateur photographer for many years; he also enjoyed music, painting and reading crime fiction.
 He sometimes played popular piano pieces at public events.
 In a May 2012 interview for The Daily Telegraph, Healey reported that he was swimming 20 lengths a day in his outdoor pool.
 Healey was interviewed in 2012 as part of The History of Parliament's oral history project.

-After a short illness Healey died in his sleep at his home in Alfriston, Sussex, on 3 October 2015, at the age of 98.
+After a short illness, Healey died in his sleep at his home in Alfriston, Sussex, on 3 October 2015, aged 98.
 He was buried alongside his wife in the graveyard of St Andrew's Church, Alfriston.
 In 2017, his personal archives were deposited at the Bodleian Library.